florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 The second solution is [*Federated Learning*](https://research.googleblog.com/2017/04/federated-learning-collaborative.html), a new approach to machine learning where the training data does not leave the users' computer at all.
 Instead of sharing their data, users compute weight updates themselves using their locally available data.
 It is a way of training a model without directly inspecting users' data on a server.
-This blog posts gives a high-level introduction to Federated Learning and the challenges that arise in this problem setting.
+This blog post gives a high-level introduction to Federated Learning and the challenges that arise in this problem setting.

 ### Federated Optimization